GunnarFarneback/LocalRegistry.jl/README.md

 ## Compatibility

-This package requires Julia 1.1 or later.
+This package requires Julia 1.6 or later.
+Older versions of the package work back to Julia 1.1.

 ## Prerequisites